Home Majors Mechanical Engineering Technology

-Mechanical Engineering Technology Degree
+Mechanical Engineering Technology

 Students study the practical application of mechanical engineering principles, including machinery operation, CAD/CAM, CNC machining, and mechanical systems maintenance.
 Graduates typically pursue careers as mechanical engineering technicians, CNC programmers, machinery maintenance specialists, and product testing technicians.
 These hands-on skills are in high demand in advanced manufacturing and aerospace.

-What Mechanical Engineering Technology Graduates Do
+What Mechanical Engineering Technology graduates do

 Your work will be hands-on, bridging the gap between design and reality.
 You might spend your days as an automotive technician, using diagnostic software to pinpoint why a hybrid engine is failing before physically repairing it.
 Or, you could be an engineering technologist in a lab, building and testing prototypes for a new consumer product and collaborating with engineers to refine the design.
 High-growth paths in aerospace could have you maintaining the complex systems that keep aircraft flying safely.